Articles contain affiliate links. For more information on affiliate links, click here

 First, take a look at the patient and assess the situation.
 Is this a full bed change (meaning we need a gown, incontinence pads, and a full set of new linens), or do we just need a new pad and some wipes?

-Checking first is especially important if the patient is in an isolation room and running out real quick to grab something isn’t a fast process.
+Checking first is especially important if the patient is in an isolation room, and running out real quick to grab something isn’t a fast process.
 You also don’t want to take in a bunch of unnecessary supplies because they pile up quickly.

 2. Roll The Patient

-The patient will have to roll side to side while each of you take turns cleaning and rolling out the dirty linen, and placing new linen on the bed.
+The patient will have to roll side to side while each of you takes turns cleaning and rolling out the dirty linen, and placing new linen on the bed.
 Therefore, each person needs to stand on either side of the bed.
-Sometimes, it’s much easier for a patient to roll to one side the other (in particular, stroke patients who have hemiparesis).
+Sometimes, it’s much easier for a patient to roll to one side or the other (in particular, stroke patients who have hemiparesis).

 If the patient is verbal, ask them which way they prefer.
 The first time they roll to their side will take the longest.